Samuel August från Sevedstorp och Hanna i Hult: Plot

 At the age of thirteen Samuel August falls in love with the nine-year-old Hanna.
 Soon Samuel August leaves school and does not see Hannah again for quite a while.
-Until he is eighteen, Samuel August is working as a farmhand.
-But one day the vicarage Näs near Vimmerby is offered for lease and Samuel August becomes the new tenant of the vicarage.
+Until he is eighteen, Samuel August is working as a farmhand, but one day the vicarage Näs near Vimmerby is offered for lease and Samuel August becomes the new tenant of the vicarage.
 Over the next few years, Samuel rarely meets Hanna.
-At the age of 25, Samuel August watches Hanna at a festival.
-But he doesn't dare to speak to her.
-So many men are interested in Hanna and Samuel August doesn't believe that she would choose him.
+At the age of 25, Samuel August watches Hanna at a festival, but he doesn't dare to speak to her.
+Many men are interested in Hanna and Samuel August doesn't believe that she would choose him.
 At a wedding, Hanna realizes that Samuel August is in love with her and invites Samuel August to go for a walk with her.
 Hanna promises to stitch a monogram on Samuels hat.
-After a few months have passed and Samuel August has not seen Hanna, Samuel August writes a letter to Hanna.
-Hanna replies, and they exchange letters until Samuel August unexpectedly meets Hanna again in Vimmerby and drinks tea with her.
+After a few months have passed and Samuel August has not seen Hanna, Samuel August writes a letter to Hanna, who replies, and they exchange letters until Samuel August unexpectedly meets Hanna again in Vimmerby and drinks tea with her.
 Later he asks Hanna if they could live together.
 Hanna replies that the two of them cannot decide this on their own, but at least she gives Samuel August the first kiss.
 Hanna hesitates a little before the wedding takes place on June 30, 1905.
 When Samuel August brings his wife to Näs a fortnight later, they are living there together for another 56 years.
 As long as he is alive, Samuel August mentions daily how much he loves his Hanna.